sayandipde/approx_ibc/README.md

 ## 2. Installing Halide

 If already installed, only export the paths of `Halide/bin` and `Halide/distrib/bin` to `LD_LIBRARY_PATH`.

-Not that for our framework, we use a specific checkout version `git checkout 810a14b1cef3eb99c4051a2a7ca0c50a9872c37c`.
+Note that for our framework, we use a specific checkout version `git checkout 810a14b1cef3eb99c4051a2a7ca0c50a9872c37c`.
 If you are using the latest version, you may have to adapt the syntax in the source files.

 For more details, https://github.com/halide/Halide/blob/master/README.md.

-If not installed, follow the steps below.
+If not already installed, follow the steps below.

 Building Halide
 ===============